ScottLogic/blog/_posts/2026-02-27-software-engineering-in-the-agentic-ai-era.markdown

 AI tools amplify workflows in ways that are deeply influenced by organizational processes, governance, and culture.
 Their impact can range from highly beneficial to severely detrimental, emphasizing the need to address software development lifecycle challenges proactively.

-However as previously mentioned Devin role as a proactive contributor means it has the potential to be a productivity multiplier in a way that generative AI tooling cannot.
-This is by reducing cognitive burden on routine work.
+However as previously mentioned Devin's role as a proactive contributor means it has the potential to be a productivity multiplier in a way unique way by reducing cognitive burden on routine work.
 Some examples are:

 + **Testing**: Devin can generate and maintain “happy path” tests automatically, reducing manual effort, though complex edge cases and nuanced domain logic still require human oversight.